 Forecast

-The outlook for the pulmonary hemosiderosis is serious.
-The disease progresses and leads to disabled patients.
-It can be complicated by massive pulmonary bleeding, driving fast death.
+The prognosis for pulmonary hemosiderosis is serious.
+The disease progresses and leads to disability in patients.
+It can be complicated by massive pulmonary hemorrhages, leading to rapid death.

-Under the skin form of the hemosiderosis, the forecast is favorable.
+With the cutaneous form of hemosiderosis, the prognosis is favorable.

 Pulmonary idiopathic hemosiderosis is diagnosed mainly in children and young people.